ibezkrovnyi/texturer/README.md

 --------------------------- | -----------
 nameSpace                   | is just a javascript namespace to which array that represents all textures will be appended.
-See first line of generated texturePool.js for understanding folders                     | specifies folders configuration folders.resources(in)       | resources folder from which all input folders with images taken folders.images(out)         | folder to which all generated textureMap files put.
-Also it receives folders with images that are just copied folders.images(index.html)  | path to `folders.images(out)` relative to index.html (server's root) base64                      | encode image files (just copied and textureMaps) using dataURI scheme if base64 size < 32K (global) compression                 | set compression options (see below) for texture map images (global) tasks                       | array of tasks to perform
+See first line of generated texturePool.js for understanding folders                     | specifies folders configuration folders.source(in)          | resources folder from which all input folders with images taken folders.target(out)         | folder to which all generated textureMap files put.
+Also it receives folders with images that are just copied folders.images(index.html)  | path to `folders.target(out)` relative to index.html (server's root) base64                      | encode image files (just copied and textureMaps) using dataURI scheme if base64 size < 32K (global) compression                 | set compression options (see below) for texture map images (global) tasks                       | array of tasks to perform